VWoerdings/Reinforcement_Learning_hex/A4/AlphaZeroHex/Readme.md

 This script will train AlphaZero to play Hex
 Here you can edit parameters for the MCTS and iterations, epochs, etc.

+# Tournament.py
+This script plays a tournament between an ID-TT, a MCTS and an AlphaZero player and determines their rating.

+# Tournament_old.py
+This script plays a tournament between two AlphaZero players.

+# Hyperparameters.py
+This script plays a tournament between three AlphaZero players with varying exploration and determines their rating (similar to Tournament.py).

-# hex
+# hex/
-This package contains the implementation of the neural network and Hex board and logic.
+This package contains the implementation of the neural network, Hex board and logic.

+# old_ai/
+This package contains previous versions of the ID-TT and MCTS AIs.

+# trained_networks/
+This folder contains trained AlphaZero networks that can be loaded.

+# Arena.py
+This class plays two AlphaZero agents against eachother.
+This is used to train the networks.

 # Coach.py
 This class executes the training loops.